WayNimbus/.github/README.md

-# .github
-This would be a project for me to learn about wayland protocols and compositors.
+This would be a wayland compositor project.
 This project will be using Nim and hence the name.